Nekresi: Nekresi inscriptions

 The Nagebebi winery was the scene of resonant discovery, in 1986 and 1987, of at least six fragmented Georgian inscriptions carved in the ancient asomtavruli on stone slabs, reused in the construction of later structures.
 Based on the personal names mentioned in these texts and lack of allusion to Christianity, Levan Chilashvili, the chief excavator at Nekresi, argued for pre-Christian dating for these inscriptions and assigned the oldest inscription to the 4th to 2nd century BC and the most recent to the 4th century AD.
-The majority of Georgian and international archaeologists and linguists, including Chilashvili's successor Nodar Bakhtadze, find such dating difficult to accept and believe the Nekresi inscriptions to date from within the recognized horizon known for the early Georgian script, that is, the 5th century AD or later.
+The majority of Georgian and international archaeologists and linguists, find such dating difficult to accept and believe the Nekresi inscriptions to date from within the recognized horizon known for the early Georgian script, that is, the 5th century AD or later.

 Stephen Rapp suggests that the inscriptions may be an example of the usage of the Georgian script by non-Christian and especially Zoroastrian communities in late antique eastern Georgia.